apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ## [](#zip-file)Zip file

 The source code for the Actor can also be located in a Zip archive hosted on an external URL.
 This option enables integration with arbitrary source code or continuous integration systems.
-Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories, can contain a custom **Dockerfile**, and the actor description is taken from <strong>README.md</strong>.
+Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories, can contain a custom **Dockerfile**, and the Actor description is taken from <strong>README.md</strong>.
 If you don't use a [custom Dockerfile](../actor_definition/dockerfile.md#custom-dockerfile), the root file of your application must be named `main.js`.

 ## [](#github-gist)GitHub Gist

 Sometimes having a full Git repository or a hosted Zip file might be overly complicated for your small project, but you still want to have the source code in multiple files.
 In this case, you can simply put your source code into a [GitHub Gist](https://gist.github.com/).
 For example:

-[//]: # (TODO: It's pretty outdated, we should probably update the actor too) [https://gist.github.com/jancurn/2dbe83fea77c439b1119fb3f118513e7](https://gist.github.com/jancurn/2dbe83fea77c439b1119fb3f118513e7)
+[//]: # (TODO: It's pretty outdated, we should probably update the Actor too) [https://gist.github.com/jancurn/2dbe83fea77c439b1119fb3f118513e7](https://gist.github.com/jancurn/2dbe83fea77c439b1119fb3f118513e7)

 Then set the **Source Type** to **GitHub Gist** and paste the Gist URL as follows: